The storied past of Maine's lighthouses includes shipwrecks, mysterious discoveries, and feats of bravery—as well as madness and even murder.

-In January 1885, during one of the coldest, most violent snowstorms, the schooner Australia ran aground near the Cape Elizabeth Light sand the schooner’s captain was swept away by ferocious waves.
+In January 1885, during one of the coldest, most violent snowstorms, the schooner Australia ran aground near the Cape Elizabeth Light and the schooner’s captain was swept away by ferocious waves.

-On the night of December 22, 1850, when a small schooner was crushed against the ledges near Owl’s Head Light with one mate, his bride-to-be, and a deckhand aboard.
+On the night of Dec.
+22, 1850, a small schooner was crushed against the ledges near Owl’s Head Light with one mate, his bride-to-be, and a deckhand aboard.

-Turtle-shaped Seguin Island, the site of Maine’s first offshore station, is one of the foggiest places in the US, socked in for as much as one-third of every year.
+Turtle-shaped Seguin Island, the site of Maine’s first offshore station, is one of the foggiest places in the nation, socked in for as much as one-third of every year.

-With his debts mounting, Captain Thomas O’Neil of the Annie C. Maguire was in legal trouble in December 1886.
-Portland’s sheriff had asked the keeper of the Portland Head Light.
+With his debts mounting, Captain Thomas O’Neil of the frigate Annie C. Maguire was in legal trouble in December 1886.

-It might seem that the lonely lighthouse life would encourage communication between those who manned it together.
+It might seem that the lonely lighthouse life would encourage communication between those who ran a lighthouse together.
 But even two people were too many for one keeper who lived at the Halfway Rock Light in the 1880s.